vitalets/babel-plugin-runtyper/README.md

 > Protect your App from type-coercion bugs

 *Runtyper* is a [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript.
-You should enable it for non-production build and check console for type-conversion warnings.
+You should enable it for non-production build and check console for type-coercion warnings.
 As it works in runtime - no manual type-annotations needed in your codebase.

 Tested in: